Notice of Pre-AIA or AIA Status

 However, Schinner teaches that it is common in the art to set a flag based on a condition (Claim 17: set a software flag when the battery has insufficient remaining charge level) which is then used to determine if an operation should occur (Claim 19: operational mode is performed if the software flag is not set).

-Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have modified the method taught by Kim to use software flags, as taught by Schinner, to track if the power level of the charging box was below the minimum working power threshold and determine whether the earphones charging should be closed or not.
+Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have modified the method taught by Kim to use software flags, as taught by Schinner, to track if the power level of the charging box was below the minimum working power threshold or greater than the first preset electric power threshold, and determine whether the earphones charging should be closed or the charging box charging should be closed based on the first or second identifier indicated by that charging flag bit.
 Doing so allows the software to check a stored condition state rather than performing the comparison, which can avoid continued comparing of the power level to the threshold.

 Moreover, Yoon teaches a charging system which determines if the charging power of an external power supply is below the power needed by earbuds (¶0116: determines whether the charge power of the external electronic devices is larger than the power supplied by an external power supply).